ydahal1/ydahal1/jokes.md

-What kind of dog lives in a particle accelerator?
-A Fermilabrador Retriever.
+Did you know you should always take an extra pair of pants golfing?
+Just in case you get a hole in one.

 [
-Sat Apr 18 00:43:49 UTC 2026
+Sun Apr 19 00:49:16 UTC 2026
  ]